-All electrical equipment is expected to be grouped together and is identified on the site plan as "Electrical Yard".
-The utility meter section and transformer would be designed and installed according to REU standards.
-A block or concrete building, or prefabricated e-house is proposed as the structure to house all the electrical switchgear, motor control equipment, and any needed PLC/control devices.
-Area lighting should be considered in final design for all facilities and gate entrance.
+All electrical equipment is expected to be grouped together and is identified on the site plan as "Electrical Yard."
+The utility meter and transformer would be designed and installed according to REU standards.
+A prefabricated e-house is proposed as the structure to house all the electrical switchgear, motor control equipment, and any needed PLC/control devices.
+A CMU building could be considered as an alternative to an e-house.
+Area lighting should be considered in final design for all facilities and entrance gates.

-Section 5 documents solar offset overview for each site.
 The site has an existing solar PV array approximately 1 acre in area.
-While there is the potential ability to add additional panels, as indicated in Section 5, the site is too small to fit a solar PV array to generate the required electricity.
-If a solar field is installed at another location, this site will require approval from REU for consumption meter aggregation.
-Civil Features
+Although there is open space and the potential ability to add additional panels, as indicated in Section 5, the site is too small to fit a solar PV array to generate the required electricity.
+If a solar PV array is installed at another location, this site would require approval from REU for consumption meter aggregation.

-The pump station site is in FEMA-designated Special Flood Hazard Area Zone AE.
+The Main Pump Station site is in FEMA-designated Special Flood Hazard Area Zone AE.
 The base flood elevation for the site is 464 as stated in Section 1.6.
 CCR, Title 23, Waters, Division 1 Central Valley Flood Protection Board provides regulations promulgated by CVFPB to define criteria for structures constructed within floodways.
-The pump station would be designed to comply with CCR, Title 23, Division 1, Section 113, which requires structures within a floodplain to be securely anchored and floodproofed to at least 2 feet above the design flood elevation.
+The pump station would be designed to comply with the minimum requirements of CCR, Title 23, Division 1, Section 113, which requires structures within a floodplain to be securely anchored and floodproofed to at least 2 feet above the design flood elevation.